Brand Names: US

 - Tell dentists, surgeons, and other doctors that you use this drug.

 - Worsening of asthma has happened in people taking drugs like this one.
-Talk with your doctor.
+Talk with the doctor.

 - This drug may raise the chance of a broken leg.
-Talk with your doctor.
+Talk with the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.